 Discovering that you’re pregnant as a teenager can be overwhelming, but it’s important to remember that you’re not alone.
 Firstly, stay calm and take a deep breath.
 It’s normal to feel a range of emotions, but panicking won’t help.
 Give yourself time to process the news before you plan a large pregnancy announcement idea.

 Schedule an appointment with a healthcare provider to confirm your pregnancy through a medical test.
-This step is crucial to receive accurate information about your pregnancy and discuss your options.
+This step is crucial to receiving accurate information about your pregnancy and discussing your options.

-Support Options for Teen and Unexpectedly Pregnant Mothers
+Support Options for Teen & Unexpectedly Pregnant Mothers

 Being a teen or facing an unexpected pregnancy can feel overwhelming, but there are support options available to help you through this time.
 Here are some resources: